 - (j) processing is necessary for archiving purposes in the public interest, scientific research and statistical purposes

 Data Protection Act 2018

-The Council has and will continue to take note of advice and guidance from central Government and others.
+The Council has and will continue to take note of relevant legislation together with advice and guidance from central Government and others.
 This includes, but is not limited to: